wurminator/x402-wallet-v2/README.md

 - The EIP-3009 payment signatures authorize token transfers - treat them like signed checks

 **Recommendations:**
-- ✅ Use a fresh wallet with only test amounts ($1-10 USD)
+- Use a fresh wallet with only small amounts ($1-10 USD)
-- ✅ Review source code before running
+- Review source code before running
-- ✅ Test on Base Sepolia testnet first
+- Test on Base Sepolia testnet first
-- ❌ Do NOT use your main wallet or seed phrase
+- Do NOT use your main wallet or seed phrase
-- ❌ Do NOT store significant funds in this wallet
+- Do NOT store significant funds in this wallet

 **If you are unsure about the security implications, do not use this software.**